steadybit/testcontainers/README.md

 ## Getting Started

-> We have a [BlogPost discussing Resilience Tests with Testcontainers](https://www.steadybit.com/blog/resilience-testing-using-testcontainers/) which gives a more detailed explanation.
+> We have a [blog post discussing "Resilience Tests with Testcontainers"](https://www.steadybit.com/blog/resilience-testing-using-testcontainers/) which gives a more detailed explanation.

 ### 1. Add Steadybit Testcontainers to your project:
 Add this to the test dependencies in your `pom.xml`: